UnturnedGuard/UnturnedGuard-docs/docs/unturnedguard-configuration/guard-database-store-type.rst

     Database Pick Recommendations:

     - Select LiteDB if you need a local Database in file to only work with your single server and you need performance.

-    - Select PostgreSQL if you want a shared database for your multiple servers.

     - Select MySQL if you want a shared database for your multiple servers.